 - Home birth - a planned birth at home with care provided by midwives during labour and birth.

-- Cossham Birth Centre - is temporarily closed for births until the end of February, with women in labour being diverted to the midwife-led unit at Southmead Hospital.
+- Cossham Birth Centre - is temporarily closed for births until September, with women in labour being diverted to the midwife-led unit at Southmead Hospital.
 For more information read our Cossham Birth Centre Temporary Closure FAQs.

 - Mendip Birth Centre - an Alongside Midwifery Unit (AMU) at Southmead Hospital: offering care to women with straightforward pregnancies during labour and birth in which midwives take primary professional responsibility for your care.
 During labour and birth medical services, including obstetric, neonatal and anaesthetic care are available should they be needed, in the same building.
 Transfer will normally be by bed or wheelchair.